nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 | 4    | Sample Rate (Hz) |
 | 5    | Bit Depth (bits) |

-*File Attribute Combinations:*
+#### File Attribute Combinations

 These combinations are actively used by clients.
-More combinations are possible, of course.
+Other combinations are discouraged, unless the official client makes changes.

   - Soulseek NS, SoulseekQt (2015-2-21 and earlier), Nicotine+, Museek+, SoulSeeX, slskd (lossy formats):
       - {0: *bitrate*, 1: *length*, 2: *VBR*}